benisde/financial_planning/README.md

 # financial_planning-homework
 Unit 5 - Financial Planning

-Homework assignment for personal finance planning and a retirement planning tool
+Homework assignment for personal finance planning for emergencies and a retirement planning tool